Hollywood Tonight: Music video

-Jackson's official website announced a music video for "Hollywood Tonight".
+Jackson's official website announced a music video for Hollywood Tonight.
 While expected originally to be released at the end of February, it was later pushed back to March 10, 2011.
 A 19-second sneak preview of the video was made available on Jackson's official Facebook page.
-On March 10, as expected the full video was released with a new mix called "Throwback Mix", featuring alternate demo vocals without autotune, sampling the beat of "Billie Jean" and removing the spoken word bridge.
+On March 10, as expected the full video was released with a new mix called "Throwback Mix", featuring alternate demo vocals without autotune, sampling the beat of "Billie Jean" and removing the word bridge spoken by Taryll Jackson.

 The video was directed by Wayne Isham, who previously directed the video for Jackson's 1995 number-one hit "You Are Not Alone".
 It was shot in front of the Pantages Theatre in Hollywood, California.

 The lead dancer in the video is Sofia Boutella, who wears an outfit inspired by Jackson's stage costumes.
 More than 60 dancers performed a Jackson-inspired routine as seen in a video posted by TMZ.
 The video revolves around a young woman arriving in Hollywood, vying to become a known dancer.
-It also includes images of Jackson from the music videos for "Black or White", "Billie Jean", "Jam", "Don't Stop 'til You Get Enough" and "In the Closet."
+It also includes images of Jackson from the music videos for "Black or White", "Billie Jean", "Jam", "Don't Stop 'Til You Get Enough" and "In the Closet".

 Michael Jackson: The Experience

-"Hollywood Tonight" is a playable song in the PlayStation Vita, Nintendo 3DS and iOS versions of Michael Jackson: The Experience.
+Hollywood Tonight is a playable song in the PlayStation Vita, Nintendo 3DS and iOS versions of Michael Jackson: The Experience.